 3. Find and leverage the right talent

 Internal IT resources often lack the bandwidth or niche areas of expertise to execute on today’s big technology initiatives.
-Our customers have tapped into Topcoder’s global community of technical experts to extend their internal resources, access experts in new technologies, and get high-quality results quickly.
+Topcoder customers have tapped into our global community of technical experts to extend their internal resources, access experts in new technologies, and get high-quality results quickly.
 Crowdsourcing gives you the resources to triage technology needs, distill them down into smaller components, and deliver outcomes in weeks — not months.

 Crowdsourcing is a more efficient way to execute on innovation initiatives, particularly as the technology needs of businesses evolve.
 That’s why we’ve made it easy to access top technologists from all over the world, explore more options, and get more done faster.
 Download our free ebook, Innovating at Scale with Crowdsourcing: 5 Steps to Go From Ideas to Apps, and see how crowdsourcing can help you move beyond ideation.